-But if he tells you he doesn’t want a relationship, then that is when you are put in a position to make a decision.
+But if he says he doesn’t want a relationship right now, then that is when you are put in a position to make a decision.

 If you are aware that you won’t be capable of a connection with him any longer, and if the connection with him would hurt you – in some way – then it’s best for you to leave it there.

 Friendships or FWB relationships where one of the two involved has feelings for the other are very difficult to maintain.

 And despite your decision to keep it that and nothing more, you’ll eventually face heartbreaks that perhaps you didn’t foresee.

 Since the relationship is out of the picture with you, he could move on to other relationships or “casual connections” which potentially lead you to feel heartbroken.

 In some cases, he might tell you he doesn’t want a relationship but wants to be friends, and if you decide to go along with it, chances are it won’t end well.